Gabbyxo97/nodejs-typescript-mvc/README.md

 # Simple MVC Website
 This project is started to learn more about nodejs, express.js and Typescript.\
-It's a simple template project for simple MVC websites\

 ## Tech stuff
 - Typescript